-Principle Description Application on the project Apply the mitigation hierarchy Do everything possible to first avoid and then minimise impacts on biodiversity.
+Do everything possible to first avoid and then minimise impacts on biodiversity.
 Only as a last resort, and in agreement with external decision-makers where possible, compensate for losses that cannot be avoided.
 If compensating for losses within the development footprint is not possible or does not generate the most benefits for nature conservation, then offset biodiversity losses by gains elsewhere.

+Application on the project

-The Proposed Development will result in limited loss of high distinctiveness habitats, especially considering the relatively large area covered by the Scheme Order Limits.
-The losses of high distinctiveness habitat that will occur will be from the construction of the new outfall to the River Cam.
-The new outfall on the River Cam avoids impacts on the river habitats as much as possible (it is sited in a location where there is existing encroachment from hard structures and the extent of hard structure has been minimised as much as possible).
-Alternative locations would have similar or greater impacts on habitats.
-The most significant potential impacts on high distinctiveness habitats resulting from the Proposed Development will be avoided by HDD under the high distinctiveness HPI Floodplain Grazing Marsh.
-Avoidance of impacts on high distinctiveness habitats has been considered in consultation with the CWWTRP Biodiversity Technical Working Group (TWG), representing major environmental stakeholders in the Cambridge area.
-Avoid losing biodiversity that cannot be offset elsewhere Avoid impacts on irreplaceable biodiversity - these impacts cannot be offset to achieve No Net Loss or Net Gain.
-The Proposed Development will result in no loss of irreplaceable habitats, e.g., those categorised as 'very high' distinctiveness in Biodiversity Metric 3.0 or defined as irreplaceable habitats in the NPPF.
+- The Proposed Development will result in limited loss of high distinctiveness habitats, especially considering the relatively large area covered by the Scheme Order Limits.
+The losses of high distinctiveness habitat that will occur will be from the construction of the new outfall to the River Cam. - The new outfall on the River Cam avoids impacts on the river habitats as much as possible (it is sited in a location where there is existing encroachment from hard structures and the extent of hard structure has been minimised as much as possible).
+Alternative locations would have similar or greater impacts on habitats. - The most significant potential impacts on high distinctiveness habitats resulting from the Proposed Development will be avoided by HDD under the high distinctiveness HPI Floodplain Grazing Marsh. - During construction there will be a requirement for the Waterbeach pipeline to cross the River Cam in two locations.
+To avoid direct impact on the River Cam in these locations, the works will be undertaken by directional drilling and require temporary launch and recovery sites either side of the river.
+The closest pits for the launch and recovery of equipment are approximately 60m from the River Cam. - Avoidance of impacts on high distinctiveness habitats has been considered in consultation with the CWWTRP Biodiversity Technical Working Group (TWG), representing major environmental stakeholders in the Cambridge area.